 I live in Amsterdam and I am currently enrolled in the Lens Based Master Programme at the Piet Zwart Institute in Rotterdam.
-Besides that, I work as an art teacher and I am an activist for emancipation.
+Besides that, I work as an art teacher and writer.

-With my current work, I reflect on film and it’s role in society.
-It’s mainly questioning and exposing the traditional morals and stereotypical (gender) roles that are portrayed in cinema throughout history.
-Through art, I investigate my own obsessions and desires, which are mainly rooted in horror, true crime and the macabre.
+In my current I reflect on film and it’s role in history.
+Central themes in my work are the depiction of violence and (true) crime, cinematic language and the aesthetics of forensic imagery.
+By mingling fiction with documentary-style investigation, I explore my own obsessions and desires, which are mainly rooted in horror, true crime and the macabre.

-Besides my work as a visual artist, I am a feminist writer.
-My articles were published in large newspapers and (online) magazines like De Volkskrant, Het Parool and NRC’s Mindshakes.
-With my writing I express my viewpoint on societal issues from a feminist perspective.
+Besides my work as an experimental image maker, I’m occasionally active as a journalist.
+My articles were published in large newspapers and (online) magazines like De Volkskrant, Het Parool and One World.
+With my writing I express my viewpoint on societal topics like emancipation.
 If you’d like to read some of these (Dutch) articles, you can visit this page.

 All photographs, artworks and written copy on this website is the copyrighted property of Jelle Havermans unless stated otherwise.